 \section{Data Extraction}

-Given the predicted template $T$ and the concatenated document $D$, \sys aims to extract data from a set of records $\mathcal{R}ec = [Rec_1, Rec_2, \dots]$ generated by $T$ within $D$.
+Given the inferred template $T$ and the concatenated document $D$, \sys aims to extract data from the set of records $\mathcal{R}ec = [Rec_1, Rec_2, \dots]$ generated by $T$ within $D$.
 To do so, we first separate the given document $D$ to into records based on $T$ (Section~\ref{subsec:record_separation}).
 Within each record, we further identify the data blocks (Section~\ref{subsec:block-seperation}), and then extract data from table and key-value blocks (Section~\ref{subsec:data_extraction}).